syncfusion-content/wpf-docs/wpf/Ribbon/RibbonGallery.md

 ![](RibbonGallery_images/RibbonGallery_img3.jpeg)

-## Ribbon Gallery group
+## Ribbon Gallery Group

 Ribbon Gallery Group is a collection of Ribbon Gallery Items.
 The items are grouped in the Ribbon Gallery control based on some classifications.

-###Gallery filter
+### Gallery Filter

-GalleryGroupFilters are used to view parlicular group.
-FilterIndexes property is used to specify the indexes of the filters.
+`GalleryGroupFilters` are used to view parlicular group.
+The `FilterIndexes` property is used to specify the indexes of the filters.

-The following code example illustrates how to use GalleryGroup and GalleryFilters property of RibbonGallery control in Ribbon instance.

 {% tabs %}